 Paths to the Supreme Court

 Let’s flesh out three important things about the diagram.
 First, note that the three boxes on the right represent the state court system where most U.S. cases occur—e.g., people on trial for murder, rape, robbery, burglary, embezzlement, fraud, civil lawsuits, and so on.
 Cases can go straight through the state court system and on to the Supreme Court, but that is not a common path.
 The diagram is a little bit deceptive in this sense: the lightly shaded boxes on the right represent a large amount of work overall but represent a comparatively smaller source of Supreme Court cases.

 Second, note the diagram’s two boxes in the middle with thick arrows.
 Most Supreme Court cases come up through the federal district courts and then through one of the twelve federal circuit courts of appeals.
 Other federal cases such as military cases and trade cases, etc. have their own paths, but again, the main route is depicted with the thick arrows.

 The third thing we should note is that cases handled in state courts can sometimes raise questions that need to be adjudicated in federal courts.
-If a state defendant has exhausted her state options, she may seek a writ of habeus corpus from a federal court.
+If a state defendant has exhausted their state options, they may seek a writ of habeus corpus from a federal court.
 Habeus corpus literally means “you have the body,” and refers to the court ordering state or federal authorities to bring a detained person to the court and show cause for the detention or incarceration.
-Obviously, the person is hoping the court will release them because of some federal rights violation.
-For example, the defendant may argue that her Fourth Amendment protections against unreasonable search and seizure were violated, or perhaps her Fifth and Fourteenth Amendment due process protections were violated.
+Obviously, the person is hoping the court will release them because of some violation of their federal rights.
+For example, the defendant may argue that their Fourth Amendment protections against unreasonable search and seizure were violated, or perhaps their Fifth and Fourteenth Amendment due process protections were violated.

 Supreme Court Jurisdiction